Kiuwan logo

 • Protect against vulnerabilities: The tool must be able to spot misconfigurations and code weaknesses that can cause cybersecurity vulnerabilities.
 It should be able to inspect every line of code for vulnerabilities and produce static analysis reports.
 This will lower the risks of customer data theft, loss of application control, loss of control over the hosting server, and brand and website damage.

-• Integrate security into every development stage, including security requirements in the planning phase, security-focused code reviews during development, and penetration testing during integration/acceptance testing.
+• Integrate security into development: Including security requirements in the planning phase, security-focused code reviews during development, and penetration testing during integration/acceptance testing.

-• Integrate into the company’s continuous integration (CI) and continuous deployment (CD) pipeline so teams can take a DevSecOps approach to cybersecurity.
-At a minimum, the tool should empower teams to scan code securely on their local servers and upload results to the cloud for easy sharing; generate action plans to fix vulnerabilities and determine the time, cost, and effort required; and apply what-if analysis and customize the plan to fit company needs.
+• Integrate continuous integration (CI) and continuous deployment (CD): Empower teams to scan code securely on their local servers and upload results to the cloud for easy sharing; generate action plans to fix vulnerabilities and determine the time, cost, and effort required; and apply what-if analysis and customize the plan to fit company needs.

 Kiuwan is one of the most reliable providers of mobile app security solutions on the market.
 Founded in 2003, we provide a full suite of comprehensive cybersecurity solutions for DevOps and DevSecOps teams.
 Get a free 14-day trial or request a demo, by clicking the button below to see how you can have a more safe and efficient development process.